 To be awarded to an Indigenous music student at the Faculty of Music in any degree program who demonstrates great musical and academic potential.
+Applications become available on April 1st.

 ARIAS Mary & John Yaremko Summer Study Abroad Award Established 2010